 In order to create an instance, the EC2 dashboard needs to be accessed.
-For doing that, search for EC2 in the empty field provided under “Find Services” in AWS Management console.
+For doing that, search for EC2 in the empty field provided under “Find Services” in the AWS Management console.
 EC2 Dashboard/Management console can be accessed by selecting “Launch a virtual machine” from the AWS management console.

 For creating the instance it is required to select an AMI or Amazon Machine Image.
 Several such machine images are available for creating an instance, some of these images are free to use while others are not.
 For this instance, we will select RHEL7 as its base image.

-In “Configure Instance Details” page, we are required to enter following details like the number of instances, required Virtual Private Cloud, select its subnetting and it also has the option to attach an Elastic IP, IAM role, etc. Here, we go with default values except enabling the auto-assign of Public IP.
+In “Configure Instance Details” page, we are required to enter the following details like the number of instances, required Virtual Private Cloud, select its subnetting and it also has the option to attach an Elastic IP, IAM role, etc. Here, we go with default values except enabling the auto-assign of Public IP.
 Select “Add Storage” from the extreme bottom right of the page to go to the next page.

 In the “Add Storage” page, we can specify the amount of storage allocated to this instance, select the type of volume and also provide the option to add a new volume to the instance in this interface itself.
 We will allocate 20 GB of space to this instance while sticking to the default values.
 After doing this select “Add Tags” from the extreme bottom right of the page to go to the next page.

-This adding tags to the instance are optional, in this page we can add tags to the instance.
+This adding tags to the instance are optional, in this page, we can add tags to the instance.
 It is not mandatory to add tags to the instance.
 We will skip this step and move to the next page.
 Select “Configure Security Group” from the extreme bottom right of the page to proceed.

-From the Review and Launch page, we can view the changes that have been made in the previous steps and create a key pair which is required to log in to the server.
+From the Review and Launch page, we can view the changes that have been made in the previous steps and create a key pair that is required to log in to the server.
 From the drop-down menu, select Create a new key pair to create a new key file or add the existing key file to this instance.
 Enter a name for the pem file and select Download Key Pair as this is required to login to the server.

 Once the pem file is downloaded to the server, select “Launch Instances”.